TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-backup-pointintimerestore.md

 />

 # Point-in-time restore
 Azure Database for PostgreSQL - Flexible Server performs automated backups of your database server.
 It also allows you to perform point-in-time restore of your server.
-You may be able to find answers to most of your backup and restore related questions.
+The following information can help you resolve the most common issues regarding automated backups.

 ## Frequently asked questions